Covid 19 Update – 18th June 2021

 There are currently no destination restrictions on UK nationals visiting although we do not advise making plans to visit before 1st November.

-The only direct, scheduled flights between the UK and Yucatan Peninsula (Cancun) are with British Airways and, at this time, we are not sure when flights will resume.
+The only direct, scheduled flights between the UK and Yucatan Peninsula (Cancun) are with British Airways who are currently operating once a week from Gatwick.